Susan Allen (politician)

 Susan Allen (born March 27, 1963) is an American politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 62B, a southside district encompassing the Powderhorn and Bryant neighborhoods of Minneapolis.
 She was the first Native American woman to serve in the Minnesota Legislature and the first openly lesbian Native American to win election to a state legislature.
 She did not seek re-election in 2018.

 Early life, education, and career

 The daughter of an Episcopal priest, Allen graduated from Augsburg College in Minneapolis in 1992.
 She later earned a J.D. from the University of New Mexico Law School (1995) and an LL.M. from William Mitchell College of Law in St. Paul (1999).
 She became a practicing attorney in 1997 and a partner of her law firm in 2004.

 Minnesota House of Representatives

-Allen was one of four openly gay members, alongside Representatives Karen Clark and Erin Maye Quade and Senator Scott Dibble, in the Minnesota Legislature.
+Allen was one of five openly gay members, alongside Representatives Allan Spear, Karen Clark and Erin Maye Quade and Senator Scott Dibble, in the Minnesota Legislature.